willbprog127/spiritvnc-fltk-no-libssh2/README.md

 SpiritVNC - FLTK requires a compiler that supports C++11.

-'cd' into the directory that has the Makefile, then...
+`cd` into the directory that has the Makefile, then...

 On most Linux distros, macOS and MSYS2 on Windows (where GNU make is default):
 ```sh